Table of Contents

 All the steps from this tutorial can be found in this Github repository – feel free to clone it, make your own changes and use it as a starting point to your new templates.
 You can also read and learn more in the Monokle documentation about plugins and templates.

-Check Monokle on GitHub — and let us know if you’re missing something we should be adding to make your everyday life with k8s manifests and resources easier.
+Check Monokle on GitHub — and let us know if you’re missing something we should be adding to make your everyday life with Kubernetes manifests and resources easier.